Last updated: 2012-01-12

 0001 South Africa

-In October 2010, two entities were deleted and four new ones were created.
+Between 2006 and 2008, only three new countries were added.
+October 2010 provided an unprecedented spurt of excitement, when two entities were deleted and four new ones were created.
 After a process of several years, the Netherlands Antilles were reorganised under new forms of government.
-The two previous entities, consisting of the northern and southern groups, have been deleted and four new entities have been created.
-The four new entities have caused several inactive ZS stations to fall off the Honour Roll.
+The two previous entities, consisting of the northern and southern groups, were deleted and four new entities created.
+The four new entities caused several inactive ZS stations to fall off the Honour Roll.

-With South Sudan becoming independent in July 2011, there was another another addition to the DXCC list in August.
-There is a deleted country called South Sudan; there is now another current entity called South Sudan.
-The number of entities is now 341.
+South Sudan's independence in July 2011 resulted in another addition to the DXCC list in August.
+There is a deleted country called South Sudan, with the prefix ST0; there is now another current entity called South Sudan, with the prefix Z8.
+The number of entities became 341.
+The first station that became active from the new South Sudan was ST0R, which was easily workable from South Africa on nine bands and three modes.

 Another type of shakeup happened in July 2009, when ARRL suddenly deleted credits for a Glorioso Island expedition which had been granted more than 20 years before.
 ZS4TX, who had been at the Top of the HR, and ZS6EZ, who had needed two countries, suddenly found themselves sliding down one notch.
 A few weeks later, the ARRL suddenly granted credit for the 7O1YGF operation in April 2000.
 This addition opened the door for ZS6P to get his last missing country.
 Another few weeks later, FT5GA opened up from Glorioso, allowing ZS4TX and ZS6EZ to get back onto their respective Honour Roll positions.